-Your poster presentation takes place Thursday morning from 10:30-11:45 (Session A) in the Convention Center 2200 Lobby.
+Your poster presentation takes place Thursday morning from 10:30-11:45 (Session A) in the David L. Lawrence Convention Center: Third Floor West Hallway.
 (Visit to set up your poster Wednesday afternoon or Thursday morning.)

-start with Megan Schoettler and David Halliwell’s comprehensive PDF, Navigating CCCC 2018: A Guide for Undergraduate Poster Presenters.
+start with Megan Schoettler and David Halliwell’s comprehensive PDF, Navigating CCCC: A Guide for Undergraduate Poster Presenters.
 In Megan and David’s guide you’ll find information on

 - What you’ll be doing during your poster presentation and what it will look like

 - How you can prepare an effective presentation and how your faculty mentor can help

 - Accessibility, self-care, and learning what’s happening at CCCC

 For navigating the conference, a few basic tools will help.

 - The Local Arrangements website, for information about food, attractions, and social justice in the Pittsburgh area.